 The hemispheric division of labor plays a determinative role in the clinical decision-making process.
 In line with the well-known approach/withdrawal dichotomy, the right hemisphere takes primary responsibility for issues of core state regulation and of the vegetative domain.
 Concomitantly, cortical resting states are more broadly and intimately connected on the right side (Buckner, et al. 2008).
-Being primarily responsible for interoception, the right hemisphere sees to one's sense of safety (Sridharan, et al. 2008).
+Being primarily responsible for interoception, the right hemisphere sees to one's sense of safety

+(Sridharan, 2008).
 The left hemisphere exercises a primary responsibility with respect to executive function and engagement with the outside world.
 The quality of the latter is conditional on the functionality of the former.
 Hence the key to good left-hemisphere function actually lies with the right hemisphere.

 Assessing progress in training is firstly a matter of tracking symptom severity, and secondarily one of assessing the quality of regulation broadly: the quality of sleep; of emotional regulation; of alertness and vigilance; etc. Despite the very limited targeting, the breadth of impact makes it apparent that the whole brain is affected in this process, including in particular left-hemisphere function, even before it has been explicitly targeted.
-Left-hemisphere functionality can be readily assessed with an instrument such as a Continuous Performance Test (CPT).
+Left-hemisphere functionality can be readily assessed with an instrument such as the Continuous Performance Test (CPT).

-The CPT is a pressured choice reaction time test that allows one to characterize a variety of functions (Othmer, 2014).
-We utilize the QIKtest (www.beemedic.com), which was designed to emulate the TOVA ® (Test of Variables of Attention) (Leark, 1999).
+The CPT is a pressured choice reaction time test that allows one to characterize a variety of functions.
+We utilize the QIKtest (Wandernoth, 2006), which was designed to emulate the TOVA ® (Test of Variables of Attention) (Leark, 1999).
 It allows a comparison of stimulus-sparse and stimulus-intensive challenges and thus explores the arousal-level dependence of functionality.
-By tracking the variation in performance over the session it also yields information on the stability of brain function and on the capacity to maintain vigilance under the challenge of tedium.
-Results were analyzed using EEG Expert (www.eegexpert.com).
-Initially the QIKtest relied on TOVA norms.
-However, as the data accumulated on a central server from a large practitioner network, it became apparent that the distributions of the discrete errors were distinctly non-Gaussian.
-Both omission and commission errors exhibited 'long-tail' (power-law) behavior.
-This finding invalidated the use of Gaussian statistics in the determination of normative performance.
-Hence the QIKtest analysis came to rely on population-based norms that were established on a database of over 50,000 records.
-The use of such norms is contingent only on the availability of a representative and statistically robust sample.
-Non-parametric statistics were used throughout.
-The resulting percentile scores were then converted back into equivalent standard scores by means of the conversion that applies to a Gaussian distribution, for ease of inspection and to facilitate comparisons in terms of familiar categories.
+By tracking variability in performance it also yields information on the stability of brain function and the capacity to maintain vigilance under the challenge of tedium.
+Results were analyzed using EEG Expert, which relies population-based norms that were established with the QIKtest on a database of over 50,000 records.
+Non-parametric statistics were used throughout because the norming distribution was non-Gaussian.
+The resulting percentile scores were then converted back into equivalent standard scores by means of the conversion that applies to a Gaussian distribution, for ease of inspection.